-This workshop is intended primarily for parents of white children.
-Educators, caregivers and others with a concern for raising anti-racist white children will also find it of interest.
+This workshop is intended for parents, educators, caregivers and all others with a concern for raising anti-racist white children.

 Goals and expectations